matejbartisek/Interuni-Datathon-2026/README.md

 submission_final_cascaded.csv is a output from 2 STAGE: stage2_cascade_3_vs_5.py - THIS IS THE FINAL FINAL FINAL OUTPUT

 Sensor types are clearly distinguishable in the train dataset.
+We have studied the sensor types in detail to understand their properties.